CloudCannon/flatlake/docs/content/docs/_index.md

 ```

 This denotes our `posts` and `authors` folders as collections, each output under the same name in our final API.

-For each folder, we specify that Flatlake should process all markdown files ending in `.md`.
+By default, Flatlake processes all files ending with `.md` in any directory within the collection.

 ## Running Flatlake